Home » Song Meanings » What Does the Song Crimson and Clover Mean?

 What Does the Song Crimson and Clover Mean?

-In addition to being an important catalyst that enabled Tommy James & the Shondells to become an album band, it was the first song that Tommy James had written without his longstanding co-writers, Ritchie Cordell and Bo Gentry.
-So, how did Tommy James come up with that famous word-combo crimson and clover?
+In addition to being an important catalyst that enabled Tommy James & the Shondells to become an album band, it was the first song that Tommy James had written without his longstanding co-writers, Ritchie Cordell and Bo Gentry. instead, he wrote it with the band’s drummer, Peter Lucia Jr. So, how did Tommy James come up with that famous word-combo crimson and clover?
 Here is what he had to say about it:

 I just made it up as I got out of bed one day.
 That’s true —just two of my favorite words that I glued together.
 And, to me, it sounded very profound, but I have no idea what it meant.

-The non-meaning doesn’t stop both songwriters from laying claim to their origin.
+The non-meaning doesn’t stop both songwriters from laying claim to thinking of the words themselves.
 While both James and Peter Lucia agree that the title Crimson and Clover came first, there has been some disagreement over which one of them came up with the words.
 Lucia claims that Crimson and Clover was his idea and that he based it on his high school football team, The Crimson.
 The team often played against a team from a place called Hopatcong.
 Hopatcong is a Native American name for a ‘green place.’
 I suppose we are supposed to believe that this made Lucia think of clover leaves, notwithstanding the fact that clover is also a flower.

 James’s story is less esoteric and more believable.
 His favorite color and his favorite flower popped into his head.
 Although I really can’t imagine someone whose favorite color is actually ‘crimson,’ as I doubt most people could pick out crimson from any other shade of red.
 This was not the first time he had chosen words at random.
 Mony Mony is similarly meaningless.
 Now that you know that the words crimson and clover hold no special significance, I invite you to view the rest of the lyrics through that lens.
 It’s a song about a guy who sees an attractive girl that ‘he thinks he could love.’
 There is no deep meaning.
 Tommy James didn’t write songs with deep meanings.